I have an OWW brain. It sucks. I'm a master of self-sabotage. I am my own worst enemy.

 I want to saw off my scalp, pull out my brain, and kick it in the pituitary gland.

 Because the pituitary gland has to be the brain's scrotum.
 I mean, look at the thing.
 What's it doing up there, looking like that?

-And ever since I've been able to put the why to words, I've been examining the thoughts and the actions of the people I admire and aspire to be like.
+I look at the thoughts and actions of the people I admire and aspire to be like…

 So I've been working on this.